ralucaj/dermx/README.md

-# DermX - a dermatological diagnosis explainability dataset
+# DermXDB - a dermatological diagnosis explainability dataset

 Repository for the DermXDB dataset.